top of page

 • Is not prohibited by state or federal law from possessing firearms or ammunition;

-• Has been subjected to a background investigation and interviewed by academy staff if warranted.
+• Have been subjected to a background investigation and interviewed by academy staff if warranted.

 • Is not currently on any Community Supervision/Probation for any offense.